hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `name` - The name of the service.
 * `port` - The port of the service.
 * `tags` - The tags of the service.
-* `external` - Whether this is an external service.
 * `checks` - The list of health-checks associated with the service.
 * `datacenter` - The datacenter of the service.